sahaldos1/hotel-template/README.md

 # hotel-template
-UI template for a sample Hotel website
+UI template for a sample Hotel website just to get some practice with styling